pconwell/erx-sfp-att-fiber-gateway-bridge/erx-setup.md

 ## Custom Changes:
+> these are the custom config settings for my specific network
+> you might have *similar* settings, but the below config settings
+> will almost definitely not work for your network without being edited significantly

 ### set firewall for plex and flask app:
 > open up some specific ports for some services running on the network
 > these will generally need to be matched with port fowarding below